benedictaquino/football-guys/README.md

 From there, I began exploring the data on the players by position.
 For each position, I grouped the players based on their fantasy points.
-These groups are create a [cover] of the data.
+These groups create a [cover] of the data.
 Then, I take this cover and pull it back to the full high-dimensional data set (excluding the fantasy points themselves).
 In the low-dimensional data set, the sets in the cover are just 1-dimensional intervals.
 In a two-dimensional space, sets of a cover would be 2-dimensional, and so on.
 Anything above three dimensions is difficult to visualize, so in order to visualize my cover I look at the [nerve] of my cover.